muralysunam/Health-State-Indicator-OR-Sequence-Generator/README.md

-# Sequence_generator
+# Health/State Indicator OR Sequence Generator - for embedded systems

-It can be used for simple blinking operations and the same can be used for showing current status of micro controllers
+It can used for showing current status of micro controllers and the same can be used for simple blinking operations 19-09-2018 - Tested on one simple project.
+Working fine.